 Barbara Ratzenböck is a Senior Scientist at the Center for Inter-American Studies of the University of Graz.
 Her research and teaching focus on media and generations, cultural studies, and Inter-American Studies.
 Beyond research, Barbara is passionate about facilitating interdisciplinary learning experiences.
 Serving as academic co-director of the Graz International Summer School Seggau (GUSEGG), she supports intercultural exchange among international students and researchers.

-Frederick Reinprecht is a student of English and American Studies at the University of Graz, who supports the Centre of Inter-American Studies in the capacity of a student assistant, mainly as the editor of the Off Campus: Seggau School of Thought publication series.
+Frederick Reinprecht is a graduate student of English and American Studies at the University of Graz, who supports the Centre of Inter-American Studies in the capacity of a student assistant, mainly as the editor of the Off Campus: Seggau School of Thought publication series.
 His academic interests revolve around the representation of socio-economic realities and depictions of US-American culture in literature, film and music.

 Dagmar Wallenstofer is a PhD candidate at the University of Graz, Austria, and project coordinator for the Graz International Summer School Seggau.
 From 2016-2018 she worked as a high school teacher for ESL/EFL and Biology in Austria, as well as a German language instructor for adults.
 Her research focuses on the effects of cultural diversity in classroom settings, the relation between culture and identity, and the question of how teachers can support students in becoming culturally aware members of society.